Faculty and Staff Directory

 To make a reservation for a hoteling desk or meeting space, please forward your request to:

 Filming (which includes photo, motion picture, video recording, or written or spoken statements) requires advance approval by ASU and must comply with the ASU’s filming policy, unless the filming is for personal, noncommercial use.

 More information about filming on campus can be found here.

 Download the ASU Washington DC Brochure

-The Office of National Policy Affairs is available to help ASU faculty and staff with all matters of federal-related business.
+The Office of Government and Community Engagement is available to assist ASU faculty and staff with questions related to the federal legislative process.
 Examples of support services include:

-The Office of Knowledge Enterprise (KE) in Washington, D.C. helps advance ASU as a top-tier research university by increasing information flow between Arizona and Washington.
+The Federal Research Engagement Office in Washington, D.C. helps advance ASU as a top-tier research university by increasing information flow between Arizona and Washington.
 KE staff in D.C. are a resource to ASU faculty and researchers when interfacing with federal agencies and can provide:

 - Federal research agency profiles

 - Best practices for interfacing with federal agencies and forming productive relationships